Customer management: strategies for retaining and growing your portfolio

 2. Segmentation

-Not all customers are alike.
-Segmentation allows you to tailor your approach:
+Not all your customers are alike.
+Segment your customer base to tailor your approach:

-• By potential (to develop vs. to maintain)
+• By potential: customers to develop vs. customers to retain

 3. Customization